-The pan has in it rounded cavities (also described as indents, cups and more energetically, “half-spherical hollows”), traditionally seven of these, about 2 inches (5 cm) wide and 1 inch (2 1/2 cm) deep.
+The pan has in it rounded cavities (also described as indents, cups and more energetically, “half-spherical hollows”), traditionally seven of these, about 5 cm (2 inches) wide and 2 to 3 cm (1 inch) deep.

 In most, you can see the round indents coming out of the underside of the bottom piece.
-A few, though, will have undersides that hide the indents at the bottom, with flat sides and a flat bottom (picture a cast-iron flying pan with what looks like a poached-egg insert) — manufacturers say this distributes the heat more evenly when placed on the heat.
-Manufacturers who leave the indents forming the hollow-sided bottom exposed counter that this design focusses the heat on the cavities.
+A few, though, will have undersides that hide the indents at the bottom, with flat sides and a flat bottom (picture a cast-iron flying pan with what looks like a poached-egg insert).
+Manufacturers say this distributes the heat more evenly when placed on the heat.
+Manufacturers who leave the indents forming the hollow-sided bottom exposed counter that their design focusses the heat on the cavities.

-To use them, you heat the pan until a few drops of water in it will sizzle away immediately.
+To use an aebleskiver pan, you heat the pan until a few drops of water in it will sizzle away immediately.
 Melt about 1/2 teaspoon of butter in each cavity.
-Put your Aebleskiver pancake mixture into the indents, filling each about 2/3 full.
+Put your aebleskiver pancake batter into the indents, filling each about two-thirds full.
 As the pancakes cook, they puff up.
 Then, you rotate them in their cavities, with a fork, skewer or knitting needle (sic), to put the unbrowned tops on the bottom and cook some more to brown them thoroughly.

 The outsides of the pancakes will get crusty.